IPP 3 – Data Quality

-OVIC has published more information about access and correction under the FOI Act.
+OVIC has published information about access and correction under the FOI Act.

 Where a CSP holds personal information that is inaccurate, incomplete or out of date, individuals may seek access or correction under IPP 6.
 IPPs 6.5 and 6.6 require a CSP to take reasonable steps to address the data quality issues by amending, correcting, or associating a statement with the record.

-IPP 3 is different to the FOI Act and IPP 6 because it does not place an obligation on an organisation to correct inaccurate personal information.
+IPP 3 (Data Quality) is different to the FOI Act and IPP 6 (Access and Correction) because it does not place an obligation on an organisation to correct inaccurate personal information.
 IPP 3 considers if the steps an organisation to ensure data quality were adequate.
 IPP 3 focuses on whether an organisation has done all it reasonably should to ensure the accuracy of personal information.

 - Macquarie Dictionary, Australian Online Dictionary, http://www.macquariedictionary.com.au.